BobbyBakes/conways-game-of-life/README.md

-conways-game-of-life
+# conways-game-of-life
 ====================

-a JavaScript library that helps simulate Conway's game of life.
+A JavaScript library that helps simulate Conway's game of life.